maybelchuky/Healthcare-Data-Exploration-and-Visualization/README.md

 | Medication | The medication prescribed or administered to the patient during their admission                | VARCHAR(20)   |
 | Test Results          | The results of a medical test conducted during the patient's admission                         | VARCHAR(20)  |

-### Data Sources
----
-Healthcare Dataset: Obtained from Kaggle, this synthetic healthcare dataset is provided in CSV format.
-It offers a realistic simulation of healthcare data for analysis, covering patient demographics, medical conditions, and billing information.

 ### Tools
 ---